geecrypt/keiko-corp/README.md

 # keiko-corp
-The greatest company ever created
+The greatest company ever created LOL more like the fakest!